se-edu/learningresources/contents/functionalProgramming/intro.md

 - Scala
 - ML (Meta Language) family of languages

-While functional programming can be implemented by languages like Java, the languages listed above encourage functional programming paradigm such as [pure functions](#pure-functions) or even enforce them in the case of Haskell.
+While functional programming can be implemented by languages like Java, the languages listed above encourage the functional programming paradigm such as [pure functions](#pure-functions) or even enforce them in the case of Haskell.

 ## Concepts in Functional Programming